command-tab/awesome-n64-development/README.md

 * [N64 Uncompiled Source Code](http://shygoo.net/n64-uncompiled/) - Uncompiled source code and related material discovered in various Nintendo 64 ROM images
 * [RI Probe](https://www.romhacking.net/homebrew/102/) - A ROM that dumps RDRAM values onscreen for debugging and exploring
 * [n64sym](https://github.com/shygoo/n64sym) - Scans a RAM dump for symbols from a given library or object file
+* [shogihax](https://cturt.github.io/shogihax.html) - Details a remote code execution exploit of the Nintendo 64 via the Morita Shogi 64 cartridge and its dialup modem
 * [Online Disassembler](https://onlinedisassembler.com/odaweb/) - A lightweight, online service for when you don't have the time, resources, or requirements to use a heavier-weight alternative
 * [Compiler Explorer](https://godbolt.org) - Explore how your C, C++, Rust, or other compiled language code ends up looking after compilation
 * [mips_to_c](https://github.com/matt-kempster/mips_to_c) - An open-source MIPS decompiler, useful for understanding and reimplementing N64 games' behavior in C